 “With all of our success in treating children with cancer, we have created what I call an epidemic of survival,” said guest speaker Associate Professor Claire Wakefield.

 The project estimates there are approximately 20,000 now adult, childhood cancer survivors needing assistance in re-engaging with their health care to be aware of the potential risks associated with the treatments received as children.

 is proudly supported by The Kids’ Cancer Project and researchers aim to transition childhood cancer survivors through the hospital system into adulthood.
 The charity has invested over $4 million across 26 projects this year with late effects and life after cancer, a key research priority.

 In concluding, Associate Professor Wakefield quoted Associate Professor Richard Cohn, Head Clinical Oncology and Long Term Follow up Program at the Kids Cancer Centre.

 “Cure is no longer enough: the goal of care should be to produce young survivors who are free of handicaps caused by their disease or its treatment, who are able to keep up and compete with their peers, who are employable, insurable and able to take their rightful place in society.”

-Our sincere thanks are extended to our generous host the Member for Coogee, Mr Bruce Notley-Smith.
+The Kids' Cancer Project sincerly thanks generous host, the Member for Coogee, Mr Bruce Notley-Smith.